RivaD2/reading-notes/structure-html.md

 **So you wan't to learn how to program?
 Now what?
 You learn your ABC's, which in this case, is HTML or (hypertext markup langage).
 Let's dive in deeper:**

-1. There are 3 components that comprise every website and those are: HTML, CSS, and javaScript.
+1. There are 3 components that comprise every website and those are: HTML, CSS, and JavaScript.
 1. HTML is like the structure, or the bones of the website.
 1. It consists of what are called *"tags"*
 A.K.A. *markup*
 1. HTML elements include titles, headers, paragraphs, links and SO MUCH MORE.

 ### I know, I know, you're feelin' woozy already huh?
-Hang in there with me!
+(Like our friend Richard below)
 ![Confused](https://media.giphy.com/media/Qw4X3FmMTbUAgDfsbf2/giphy.gif)

+Hang in with me just a bit longer!

 **SO, now you may be asking many questions, ones like, ok SO who is my site for?**